infecsean/Obsidian-Cloud/School Notes/Daily/write thoughts.md

 			- Different enemies require player to approach in different angles
 			- Enemies dont even have to be defeated, the player can use them to gain advantage

+###### Characters
+- Caretaker
+	- Formal Atire
+	- Sleeveless for extended arm
+	- leads to special-made uniforms for caretakers
+		- Idea: Buttons all the way to the shoulders, act also as a lock for extended arm
+-

 ###### Problems im goin thru
 - Is my acccountability plan working out